What is EmployABILITY?

 The resources and online tool are available to all higher education educators and students.
 There is no charge for their use.

-How do I access student data?
+Can I access student data?

 Where is digital literacy?